-Because there are no hard edges, the ebb and flow of undulating rhythm is calming.
+Because there are no hard edges, the ebb and flow of undulating rhythm is a calming form of rhythm.

 How to use visual rhythm for added impact

-Break the visual rhythm.
+Break the visual rhythm for better results.
 Just like with repetition and pattern, the fastest way to draw and hold a viewer’s attention is to establish a rhythm and then break it.
 But don’t just break it any old how.

 It’s jarring, which is interesting and makes the subject stand out.
-But it’s also demanding, because our eyes can’t help but go straight there.
+But it’s also demanding, because our eyes can’t help but go straight to the focal point.

 Further reading: 19 essential photography composition rules for creative photos